Legally Reviewed by Frank Marsalisi on August 12, 2026

 Only Ride a Motorcycle You Can Handle

-This may not seem important at first but it is perhaps one of the most overlooked points which are missed by both new and experienced motorcyclists.
+This may not seem important at first, but it is perhaps one of the most overlooked points missed by both new and experienced motorcyclists.
 You should always ride a motorcycle you can handle with ease.
 Not everyone can ride a heavy touring bike, a powerful roadster, or a sports bike.
 These sophisticated bikes require special skills.

 Always strive to ride a bike you are comfortable on.
-Not knowing how to properly and comfortably handle a motorcycle can cause a serious accident.
+Not knowing how to properly and comfortably handle a motorcycle can contribute to a serious accident.

 Get the Help of a Florida Motorcycle Accident Attorney

 No matter how careful you are riding on the road, you still can’t control how others behave.
-If you or your loved one, unfortunately, gets into a motorcycle accident, it’s important that you know your legal options.
+If you or your loved one gets into a motorcycle accident, it’s important that you know your legal options.

 Hire one of the most reputable personal injury lawyers in Florida who can help you every step of the way.
-Contact us at 727-800-5052 for a free legal consultation.
-Marsalisi Law is Where Law Gets Personal.
+Contact us online for a free legal consultation.
+Marsalisi Law is where law gets personal.